 To ensure that your pup is safe, there are factors you need to keep in mind when buying Cheddar cheese for him, including:

 - Choose organic brands that have not been exposed to a lot of chemicals and additives.
 If possible, look for non-GMO Cheddar sourced from grass-fed cows.

 - Buy Cheddar cheese in block and shred it yourself.
 Cheese that’s already shredded is not only more expensive but may also contain corn starch and artificial additives that may be toxic to your dog.

 - To avoid some of the highlighted potential side effects of Cheddar cheese, consider getting your dog chews that contain cheese.
-We recommend EcoKind Gold Yak Dog chews, for instance, because they are made from yak and cow milk but with lactose removed.
+I recommend EcoKind Gold Yak Dog chews, for instance, because they are made from yak and cow milk but with lactose removed.
 These chews contain less fat and sodium than your typical cheese but still have rich cheese flavor.
 And since they are chews, they will not only last long but also promote healthy chewing habits and boost your dog’s dental hygiene.